QuantEcon/lecture-python.myst/lectures/mccall_q.md

 By using the $\epsilon$-greedy method and also by increasing the number of episodes, the Q-learning algorithm  balances  gains from exploration and from exploitation.

 **Remark:** Notice that    $\widetilde{TD}$ associated with  an optimal Q-table defined in equation (2) automatically above satisfies  $\widetilde{TD}=0$ for all state action pairs.
-Whether a limit of our Q-learning algorithm converges to an optimal Q-table depends on whether the algorithm visits all state, action pairs often enough.
+Whether a limit of our Q-learning algorithm converges to an optimal Q-table depends on whether the algorithm visits all state-action pairs often enough.

 We implement this pseudo code  in a Python class.